testtiger/Hurray/README.md

 Reports:
 ========
-In Hurray [Allure] framework and [ReportNG] is used for test results.
+In Hurray [Allure] framework and [ReportNG] is used for test results reports.

 To view the ReportNg generated results open the index.html file at the following location:\target\surefire-reports\html